KevOub/cloud-terminals/README.md

 # Cloud terminal!

+This is a fun project meant for cyber.org and for anyone else interested in using docker containers in the web-browser.
+It utilizes https://github.com/tsl0922/ttyd ( I thought about re-writing a clone of this.
+It *only* takes me writing a proxy in golang between the frontend javascript library and the backend golang server that must also communicate (securely) with a terminal.
+However, this repository does everythng that I need :).
+Eventually, I will update it so it is not just the API explained below.
+This is a flask app that gives access to Docker image creation so take caution running it.

 How do I explain this?
 Simple.
 First, you upload either a `Dockerfile` or a `zip` folder which looks as follows (Example of a ZIP folder.
 Also present under ./example)